| 2.6.1 Retailing is a major industry with particular

 the character, appearance and even the trading performance of primary

-shopping frontages particularly within a conservation area. |
+shopping frontages particularly within a conservation area. | Creating a well-defined shopping centre

 for Stowmarket. |

-2.6.10 The District Planning Authority sees this
+| 2.6.10 The District Planning Authority sees this

 situation as applying in Stowmarket where the Local Plan makes a